1 day in Malaga: Complete Itinerary

 This post may contain affiliate links which means if you decide to use the links and make a purchase, I will receive a small commission at no additional cost to you.
 Thank you!
 More info in privacy policy.

 Are you planning a visit to Southern Spain?
 Maybe even a big Andalusian road trip?
-Then Malaga is the place for you!
+Then Málaga is the place for you!
 Unless you’re not looking for incredible views, a refreshing Mediterranean breeze, and delicious food?
 Yeah…that’s what I thought!

-With so many amazing cities in Southern Spain, you’ll want to hit as many as possible, so you might not have more than one day to spend in Malaga.
+With so many amazing cities in Southern Spain, you’ll want to hit as many as possible, so you might not have more than one day to spend in Málaga.
 There’s so much to do in this charming city, but it’s totally possible to fit A LOT in because it’s super walkable.

-Here is my jam-packed itinerary for 1 day in Malaga.
+Here is my jam-packed itinerary for 1 day in Málaga.

 Why visit Malaga?

 What, the fact that Antonio Banderas was born here isn’t enough for you?
-Well to top it off Malaga is part of Spain’s Costa del Sol aka the Coast of the Sun, how awesome does that sound?
-Here you’ll find endless sunshine, museums, history, and so much more.
+Well to top it off Málaga is part of Spain’s Costa del Sol aka the Coast of the Sun, how awesome does that sound?!
+Here you’ll find endless sunshine, museums, history, and so much more!

 Things to do in Malaga